M4rtinK/panora/README.md

-# RePho #
+# Panora #

-RePho is a flexible re-photography tool written in Python and QML.
+Panora helps to create photos for further panorama processing.